Shawn-Houston/vdbench-test/README.md

 ## Getting started

-You will need to get your own copy of vdbench.
-Do note this does not quite work... not yet...
+You will need to get your own copy of vdbench and the output is quite rustic.